stub Investing In SushiSwap (SUSHI) – Everything You Need to Know – Securities.io

 SushiSwap (SUSHI) Homepage

-Interestingly, Chef Nomi wised up and returned the ETH back to the pool.
-However, by that time trust was lost and ownership of SushiSwap was passed to Sam Bankman-Fried.
-Bankman-Fried helped to restore faith in the project due to his stellar record in the market.
-He had previously served as the CEO of FTX and the quantitative trading startup, Alameda Research.
+Interestingly, Chef Nomi wised up and returned the ETH to the pool.
+However, by that time, trust was lost, and ownership of SushiSwap was passed to Sam Bankman-Fried.
+While he has since become infamous within the digital asset sector, Bankman-Fried helped restore faith in the project due to his stellar record in the market at the time.
+He had previously served as the CEO of FTX and the quantitative trading startup Alameda Research.
+Since then, the project has worked to distance itself from either figure.

 How to Use SushiSwap (SUSHI)